 When a method becomes too complex it may need refactoring.
 In bad cases you might have a method with several levels of nested callbacks or it might just be extremely long(I would say extreme equals greater than 30 lines of code).
 These are methods that need to be broken down into smaller parts and documented so it's clear how they get reassembled in the end.

 Large methods or just lots of methods can lead to very large files.
 Large files are categorically unmaintainable.
 With large files, you spend too much time scrolling around looking for the bit of code you want and hoping that you didn't just rename something that appears in other areas of the file.
 With proper inline documentation, a source file might reasonably reach 120 or so lines.
 Anything longer than that definitely needs to be broken down.
 If your team doesn't use inline documentation, a source file should never be longer than 50 lines.
-Break the file out into chunks that can be included or required by other files so as to maintain readability.
+Break the file out into chunks that can be include

 Major refactors